 launched the first ever global list of some of the world’s most forward-thinking women nominated by the public and voted by a panel of 58 independent, international judges.

-Athena40 has been created as a platform to democratise recognition for women and bring to the spotlight grassroots women and women making an impact.
-The first list is released in
+Athena40 has been created as a platform to democratise recognition for women and bring to the spotlight grassroots women and women making an impact. https://www.athena40forum.com/the-2020-athena40-list